Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 Implementation of the technology

-• removal and relocation of aquatic organisms and water fowl, if possible, located in the excavation area.
-If relocation of endangered or threatened species is necessary, regulatory permits may be required
+• Capture and relocation of aquatic organisms and fauna, if possible, located in the excavation area.
+See activities involving species at risk.

-• isolation and dewatering the area through removal or redirection of the water body.
-This will require the installation of water control structures such as dams and sheet pilings, followed by removal of water within the excavation site
+• Isolation and dewatering the area through removal or redirection of the waterbody.
+This will require the installation of water control structures such as dams and sheet pilings, earth berms, cofferdams, inflatable dams, etc.

-• installation of pumping and water removal equipment (to remove the build-up of groundwater infiltration as well as precipitation and runoff) in the excavation area.
-Water treatment and disposal may be required
+• Installation of pumping and water removal equipment (to remove the build-up of groundwater infiltration as well as precipitation and runoff) in the excavation area.
+If applicable, water treatment and disposal may be required.

-• sediment pretreatment such as dewatering and/or sediment size separation, as necessary.
+• Sediment pretreatment phases such as dewatering or sediment size separation, as required.

-• monitoring of the excavation area through a bathymetric survey or test samples, to ensure that the target depth or contaminant removal has been met
+• Monitoring of the excavation area through a bathymetric survey or test samples to ensure that the remediation objectives are met.

 Materials and Storage